William D. Boyce: Legacy

 Benjamin Boyce died in 1928 of a heart embolism.
 His father did not arrive home until after his son's death.
 Boyce was so saddened over his son's death that his own health suffered.
 One of Boyce's last efforts was to publish his son's letters from his South Seas expeditions: Dear Dad Letters from New Guinea.
 Boyce died from bronchial pneumonia on June 11, 1929, in Chicago and was buried in his adopted hometown of Ottawa, Illinois, on June 13, 1929, in the Ottawa Avenue Cemetery, with West delivering the eulogy.
 Boy Scouts maintained an honor guard with an American flag in a heavy rainstorm in two-hour shifts at his Ottawa home and 32 Boy Scouts were chosen as honorary pallbearers.
 BSA officials sent his widow a telegram that said the entire American nation owed him a debt of gratitude.
 A statue that commemorates his contribution to the Boy Scouts of America was placed near his grave on June 21, 1941, which West dedicated.

+Two plaques in Boyce's honor can be found at the southeast corner of the Boyce Building in Chicago's River North neighborhood.
+One honors the building as the site where the Boy Scouts of America was incorporated, and the other honors the Boyce's creation of the Lone Scouts of America and its Lone Scout Magazine in the building.
+The building itself is also listed on the National Register of Historic Places.

+The Community College of Allegheny County, Boyce Campus, located in a suburb of Pittsburgh near his place of birth, is named in his honor.
+An historical marker commemorating Boyce can be found at the West Entrance of Community College of Allegheny County's Boyce Campus.
+Allegheny County also named an adjacent nearby county park after Boyce.